Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Attributes, Stats and Savvies</b></summary>

 A character has 4 <b>main attributes</b>:
 *  <u><b>Might.</b></u> This is sheer physical strength, hardiness, resistance to pain.
-Generally used to break down doors, crush a skull, and holding one's breath.
+Generally used to run fast, break down doors, crush a skull, and holding one's breath.
+Can be added to the damage roll of certain weapons, and adds Inventory slots.
 *  <u><b>Grace.</b></u> This is agility, quickness and reactivity.
 Generally used to run across tightropes, play the piano, and ride beasts.
+Generally added to attack rolls.
 *  <u><b>Wit.</b></u> This is thinking quickly, perception and charm.
 Generally used to sense when being observed, compel a guard to look the other way or swipe the noble's purse.
+Generally added to reaction rolls.
 *  <u><b>Lore.</b></u> This is understanding, education and breadth of knowledge.
 Generally used to calculate hypergeometry, know dining etiquette, and comprehend cyphers.
+Adds Mind slots.

 <details markdown="1">
 <summary><i>Example: Using an attribute</i></summary>